The Yemen Crisis: Facts and How to Help

 The Humanitarian Crisis in Yemen

-Fear of famine looms in Yemen as the civil war there approaches its fifth year.
-Forces loyal to the government — backed by a Saudi Arabia‑led coalition — and Houthi rebels continue to fight, endangering the lives of a population the size of Texas.
-More than 10,000 people have been killed in the Yemeni Civil Ware since March 2015.
-A fragile cease fire is holding at the main port of Hudaydah, but battles in other parts of the country are still taking place.
+Fear of famine looms in Yemen as the civil war there continues.
+Forces loyal to the government — backed by a Saudi Arabia‑led coalition — and Houthi continue to fight, endangering the lives of a population the size of Texas.
+According to the Armed Conflict Location and Event Data Project, approximately 130,000 people have died as a direct result of the violence, including 13,000 civilians.

 When did the Yemeni Civil War begin?

 While there has been fighting in Yemen for several years, the start of the current conflict is considered to be March 2015.
 The main groups fighting are the Houthi and the Yemeni government.